toms-dev/TypeScriptDependencyInjection/README.md

 #TypeScript dependency injection library
-This library allows you to easily declare and resolve dependencies on class properties using TypeScript annotations.
+This library allows you to easily declare and resolve dependencies on class attributes using TypeScript annotations.

 **Notice:** This is a work-in-progress and many features are missing for now (liked named dependencies) and the package.json is incomplete.